 Ashley is a member of the Arlington Young Lawyers Association where she served on the Board of Directors from 2012-2013, Vice President from 2013-2014 and President from 2014-2015.
 She is also a member of the Arlington Bar Association where she is currently serving on the Board of Directors.
 Ashley’s other memberships include the Tarrant County Family Law Bar Association and the State Bar of Texas Family Law Section.

-Clarissa Howley Mills grew up on her family farm in North Central Kansas and currently resides in Dallas, Texas.
+Clarissa Howley Mills grew up on her family farm in North Central Kansas.
 Her father, Steven Howley is the owner and manager of Howley Farms and her mother, Marilyn Howley, is an elementary school teacher in Clarissa’s home town of Scandia.
 Clarissa is married to Edward Mills, a native of Virginia Beach, Virginia and graduate of Virginia Military Institute.
 Clarissa and Edward enjoy spending time with their Chesapeake Bay Retriever, Lola, and their family in Dallas and Tyler, Texas.

 Clarissa’s passion for families and children derives from her mother’s history in teaching and experience serving as a volunteer for CASA (Court Appointed Special Advocates) for six years during college and law school.
 Clarissa was named the 2012 Douglas County Collegiate CASA of the year for her dedication to children in need of care.

 Clarissa is a member of the Arlington Young Lawyers Association, where she served on the Board of Directors from 2014-2015 and currently serves as the Vice President.